Ask a Researcher

 Answers to questions our research team has received.

-Did Mary Baker Eddy ever touch a lion?
+Did Mary Baker Eddy intend to form a church?

 Why is there no Bible Lesson titled “Principle”?